-- You do not fully understand the risks inherent in an investment in the notes, including the risk of losing all or a substantial portion of your initial investment. - You require an investment designed to guarantee a full return of principal at maturity. - You cannot tolerate a loss of all or a substantial portion of your initial investment. - You are not willing to make an investment that, if the final level is less than the buffer level, has an accelerated downside risk greater than the downside marke risk of an investment in the reference asset or in the reference asset constituent stocks. - You believe that the level of the reference asset will decline during the term of the notes and the final level will likely be less than the buffer level, or you believe the level of the reference asset will appreciate over the term of the notes and that the appreciation is likely to equal or exceed the cap on appreciation within the maximum payment amount. - You seek an investment that has unlimited return potential without a cap on appreciation or you are unwilling to invest in the notes based on the maximum payment amount indicated on the cover hereof. - You cannot tolerate fluctuations in the price of the notes prior to maturity that may be similar to or exceed the downside fluctuations in the level of the reference asset or in the price of the reference asset constituent stocks. - You seek current income from your investment or prefer to receive dividends paid on the reference asset constituent stocks. - You are unable or unwilling to hold the notes to maturity, a term of approximately 17 months, or you seek an investment for which there will be a secondary market. - You are not willing to assume the credit risk of the Bank for all payments under the notes.
+- ?
+You do not fully understand the risks inherent in an investment in the notes, including the risk of losing all or a substantial portion of your initial investment. - ?
+You require an investment designed to guarantee a full return of principal at maturity. - ?
+You cannot tolerate a loss of all or a substantial portion of your initial investment. - ?
+You are not willing to make an investment that, if the final level is less than the buffer level, has an accelerated downside risk greater than the downside market risk of a hypothetical investment in the reference asset or in the reference asset constituent stocks. - ?
+You believe that the level of the reference asset will decline during the term of the notes and the final level will likely be less than the buffer level, or you believe the level of the reference asset will appreciate over the term of the notes and that the appreciation is likely to equal or exceed the cap on appreciation within the maximum payment amount. - ?
+You seek an investment that has unlimited return potential without a cap on appreciation or you are unwilling to invest in the notes based on the maximum payment amount indicated on the cover hereof. - ?
+You cannot tolerate fluctuations in the price of the notes prior to maturity that may be similar to or exceed the downside fluctuations in the level of the reference asset or in the price of the reference asset constituent stocks. - You seek current income from your investment or prefer to receive dividends paid on the reference asset constituent stocks. - You are unable or unwilling to hold the notes to maturity, a term of approximately 21.5 months, or you seek an investment for which there will be a secondary market.